ApolloTang/mynote--bash-scripting/contents/parameters/parameters-types/array/array.md

 ## Naming of Array

-Any valid ordinary scalar parameter name is also a valid array name:
+Any valid ordinary scalar (non-array) parameter name is also a valid array name:

 ```
 [[:alpha:]_][[:alnum:]_]*